InboxDesignNZ/inboxdesign-exercise-react-ts/README.md

 2. We have initiated the project using `vite` and tested running on our dev environments.
 Please make sure that `node@20.19.x` and `yarn` are installed.

 3. Execute `yarn` to install dependencies.
 Execute `yarn dev` to run the project.

+>  Before you start coding, you can spend your time to setup the dev environment and get prepared.
+Once you start coding, you should finish it within **⏳ 1.5 hours**.